MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 3. To view and edit the policies, select **Policies** from the menu options.
 To view and edit the policy that all users get, select the **Global** policy.
 To create a custom policy for selected users, select **Add a new policy**.

+### Overview of the Azure Information Protection policy

 An Azure Information Protection policy contains the following elements that you can configure:

-    - Which labels are included that let administrators and users classify documents and emails.
+- Which labels are included that let administrators and users classify (and optionally, protect) documents and emails.

 - Title and tooltip for the Information Protection bar that users see in their Office applications.

 - The option to set a default label as a starting point for classifying documents and emails.

 - The option to enforce classification when users save documents and send emails.

 - The option to prompt users to provide a reason when they select a label that has a lower sensitivity level than the original.

 - The option to automatically label an email message, based on its attachments.

 - The option to control whether the the Information Protection bar is displayed in Office applications.

 - The option to control whether the Do Not Forward button is displayed in Outlook.

 - The option to let users specify their own permissions for documents.

 - The option to provide a custom help link for users.

 Azure Information Protection comes with a [default policy](configure-policy-default.md), which contains five main labels.
 Two of these labels contain sublabels to provide subcategories, when needed.
 When a label is configured for sublabels, users cannot select the main label but must select one of the sublabels.